View the MPP brochure

 For more information, please visit the Financial Aid & Financial Assistance page.

-Most MPP classes are held in McElhinney Hall 315.
+Most classes are held in McElhinney Hall and nearby buildings.
 Specialization elective classes can be held in different campus buildings.

-Can I use my current job for the internship requirement?
+Can I use my current job for the MPP internship requirement?

 Yes, as long as the job is related to public policy, it can be used for the MPP's internship requirement.
-However, the POLC 6391 Internship in Public Policy course and related assignments would still need to be completed.
+However, the POLC 6391 Public Policy Internship course and related assignments would still need to be completed.

 Can I transfer courses from another graduate school?

 Possibly.
 With permission from the Director of Graduate Studies, students can transfer up to nine graduate credit hours from another university if they have not already completed that graduate program.
-Students may also be required to submit syllabi and coursework to evaluate transfer credit.
+Students will be required to submit syllabi and possibly coursework to evaluate transfer credit.
 In addition, students will not receive transfer credit from a completed program.

 Does UH offer a PhD program in Public Policy?